muhammadbayuaw/springboot-kafka-mongo-elasticsearch-redis/README.md

 ### Running the app
+Make sure all the applications above already run successfully before you run the source.

 There are 4 kind of properties used here.
 You won't be confused about those things since the name already represent its function.